Simply LaKita

 2. Hard-Boiled Eggs - Adds more bulk and protein to the tuna salad.
 Boil four eggs until hard and use a box grater to grate them into smaller pieces.

 3. Mayonnaise - This will bind the tuna salad together.
-Use any that you prefer and can find at your local grocery store.
+Use any mayo that you prefer and can find at your local grocery store.
+I love using Duke's Mayonnaise.

-4. Sweet Pickle Relish - Provides a tart and sweet flavor that is a classic touch to any southern-style tuna recipe.
-May use dill relish or sweet salad cubes instead.
+4. Sweet Pickle Relish - Provides a tart and sweet flavor that's a classic touch to any southern-style tuna recipe.
+May use dill relish, chopped dill pickle, or sweet salad cubes instead.

 5. Fresh Parsley - Chop some fresh parsley to add a bit of freshness to the salad.